Seby26Dev/-HTB-UnderPass/README.md

 > - `-c public `: for community string
 <img width="1028" height="286" alt="image" src="https://github.com/user-attachments/assets/d8717794-34fb-4ea4-984a-4fab4c1822bc" />

-### We try to acces the site with /daloradius , but we receive a 403 Forbidden
+### We try to access the site with /daloradius , but we receive a 403 Forbidden
 ```
 http://underpass.htb/daloradius/
 ```